Written by: Tonya (she/her)

 3 min read | Published: February 29, 2024

-After giving a presentation on budgeting, I had a student share how they had been working part-time for a year, but had nothing to show for it. because they had spent and loaned so much of their money to friends.
-When they did the math, they had spent more than $1,000 on friends.
+After giving a presentation on budgeting, I had a student share how they had been working part-time for a year but had nothing to show for it.
+They had spent and loaned so much of their money to friends, when they did the math, they had spent more than $1,000 on friends.
 During the same year, they borrowed money from a family member, which they were still in the process of paying back.
 This article will focus on friends and finances by providing tips on how to set financial boundaries with friends and outlining why this is important.

 Think about your finances like an airplane face mask.
 Before takeoff, flight attendants go over important procedures, one of which instructs us to take care of ourselves before helping the passenger next to us.
 Before you can help your friends with their goals or obstacles, you first need to know your own.